Atul-2109/SpaceX-Falcon-9-Landing-Prediction-/Data Collection API/Read.md

-Here, we are working with SpaceX launch data that is gathered from an API, specifically the SpaceX REST API.
+Here, we are working with SpaceX launch data that is gathered from an API, specifically the SpaceX REST API. <br>
-This API will give us data about launches, including information about: rocket used, payload delivered, launch specifications,
+This API will give us data about launches, including information about:<br>
+rocket used,
+payload delivered,
+launch specifications,